 - Pew found that only 22% are confident in Trump’s handling of foreign affairs, compared to 64% during the Obama administration.

 - Also of note in the Pew Research survey, for the first time in 35 years, a majority of Canadians have an unfavorable view of the US.

-- The Toronto Star has also been keeping track of the false claims by Trump, and has so many, they chose to sort them by topic.
+- The Toronto Star has also been keeping track of the false claims by Trump, and has so many that they chose to sort them by topic.

-- The EPA chief of staff pressured a scientist on the agency’s scientific review board to change her testimony before the House Science Comm.
+- The EPA chief of staff pressured a scientist on the agency’s scientific review board to change her testimony before the House Science Committee.

 - The WH abruptly changed course and disinvited the media from covering Trump’s first re-election fundraiser.
 As mentioned in Week 32, the high-priced event will be held at the Trump Hotel DC.